rvga1311/rvga1311/README.md

 <h3 align="center">Computer Science Engineering student at the Tecnológico de Costa Rica</h3>

 -------------------
 I'm Roy Vinicio García Alvarado, a final year computer science engineering student currently completing my last semester of theoretical and practical courses.
 Next semester, I'll be doing my professional internship to complete my degree.
 I'm a collaborative team player with excellent communication skills, adaptable, and always willing to learn new skills.
 I'm strong at problem-solving and critical thinking and can manage multiple projects with ease.
-I have experience in developing documentation, testing, and software, creating websites, video games, real-time systems, and desktop applications.
+I have experience in developing documentation, testing, and software, creating websites, video games using Unity and C, real-time systems, and desktop applications.
 Additionally, I have knowledge in various computer science areas such as operating systems, compilers, languages, databases, and algorithms for data analysis.

 ### Contact me
 + rvga1311@gmail.com